Pakistan, Tajikistan agree on exploring ties in trade, energy, defence sectors

 international fora including the United Nations, Shanghai Cooperation

-Organization, Organization of Islamic Cooperation and Economic Cooperation Organization.
+Organization, Organization of Islamic Cooperation and Economic Cooperation

 Vowing joint steps against terrorism, the two sides agreed on holding